 Throughout the process of our music video, my teacher and peers have helped my to progress my work further by giving us targets to focus on and key areas where we need to make changes, we have taken all the advise we have received on board and progressed further.

-As for our narrative, we chose warm bright colours that could contrast with her emotions and feelings such as oranges and yellows which shows the difference between her other outfits where she’s wearing cold blue and purple.
+As for our narrative, we chose warm bright colours that could contrast with her emotions and feelings such as oranges and yellows which shows our starts ordinary and vulnerable emotions which also differ between her other outfits where she’s wearing cold blue and purple which represents a more professional star.
 Moving on, the pace of editing in the narrative effects the tension throughout the music video as it build climax as you as the audience don’t know what is going to happen next.

 Here I have written a few things on Premiere Pro which I have learnt and is useful when Millie and I are editing our drafts.